View basket (0 items $0.00)

 Ease for the Knees: Yoga Reduces the Pain of Osteoarthritis

-Many experience some degree of stiffness and soreness as part of aging, but for those with osteoarthritis, symptoms like chronic pain and reduced mobility can be debilitating.
+Many experience some degree of stiffness and soreness as a part of aging, but for those with osteoarthritis, symptoms like chronic pain and reduced mobility can be debilitating.
 OA is a chronic, progressive, degenerative disease that affects nearly half of all adults over the age of 65 and nearly 30% of those 45-64.
 It most frequently occurs in women, often affecting the knee joints, and resulting in chronic pain, physical impairment, and a reduced quality of life.

 The study, conducted at the University of Minnesota, included 36 women between the ages of 65 and 90 years (mean age 72 years and 86% white) with a diagnosis of knee OA.
 The women, who had no previous yoga training or current supervised exercise program, were assigned to either an 8-week Hatha yoga class (16 women) or a wait-list control group.